Form elements - Fieldset

 When to use a fieldset

 Use a fieldset when you need to show a relationship between multiple form inputs.
-For example, you may need to group a set of text inputs into a single fieldset when asking for an address.
+For example, to group a set of text inputs into a single fieldset when asking for an address or a date.

-Open this default fieldset example in new window
+Open this default fieldset example in a new tab

 Copy default fieldset code